 3. His performance in high school earned him the moniker, â€œBuckeye Bullet.â€

 4. Owens attended Ohio State University, but due to segregation and his financial status, he had to live off-campus and work multiple jobs to pay for tuition.

 5. In 1935, Jesse Owens set a long jump record at the Big Ten Championship games.
 The long jump record of 26-8 ¼ stood for 25 years.

 6. In that same year, 1935, Owens competed in 42 events, winning them all.
 He also married his wife of 48 years, Ruth Owens.

 7. Germany hosted the 1936 Olympics to showcase the superiority of the Aryan race.
 Hitler also heavily criticized America for allowing Black athletes to participate.

 8. Owens angered Hitler by winning by dominating the event, winning a total of four gold medals.
 He became the 1st African American to win four gold medals and left a legacy on the international stage celebrated worldwide.

 9. Upon returning home, he was not treated like the Olympic star and returned to a racist America during the Depression.
-Owens and other Black athletes were not invited to the White House by President Roosevelt to congratulate their success.
+President Roosevelt did not invite Owens and other Black athletes to the White House to congratulate their success.

-11. Because he was unable to leverage his commercial success he was forced to file bankruptcy and took up racing against horses and other demeaning jobs to make ends meet.
+11. Because he could not leverage his commercial success, he was forced to file bankruptcy and took up racing against horses and other demeaning jobs to make ends meet.